-The emphasis of human engagement during music teaching and learning in Kodály-inspired practice means that courses are only delivered in person, face-to-face.

-Online course delivery is not offered however the inclusion of digital technologies is important.
-Course Providers and lecturers are strongly encouraged to integrate digital technologies, including for course outlines, content, resources, learning experiences and assessment submission.
+The emphasis of human engagement during music teaching and learning in Kodály-inspired practice means that courses are delivered in person, face-to-face where possible.
+Online course delivery is only offered where required by external circumstances.
+Course Providers and lecturers are strongly encouraged to integrate digital technologies, including for course outlines, content, resources, learning experiences and assessment submission into the courses moving forward regardless of mode of presentation.
+At all times Kodály Australia is bound by National and State health priorities and subject to public health orders, and this may have a direct impact on delivery of courses.